grantwinney/pinboard-bookmarks-to-chrome/README.md

 In some cases, I had the extension pop up a message.
 Most of the time though, errors and other informational messages are simply logged to the console panel.
 That information could be very helpful in tracking down the source of a problem you're having.
 To see the console, press Ctrl+Shift+J (Windows / Linux) or Cmd+Opt+J (Mac).
 [Read this for more info on the console panel](https://developers.google.com/web/tools/chrome-devtools/console/#open_as_panel).

+I stopped using Pinboard since the time I wrote this, so my personal interest in it is limited.
+If you have a fix or feature you'd like to implement, feel free to create a PR and I'll check it out.

 # Other Considerations
 I used Chrome's built-in "local" storage for storing selected tags and other settings.
 It's a 5MB bucket so it'll store plenty unless someone makes a truly massive tree of selected tags.
 I considered using Chrome's "sync" storage but there were too many restrictions and limitations, and it became more of a pain point than anything else.
 So your selections won't sync between machines.